 Voters went to the polls in massive numbers yesterday, carrying Obama to victory while tapping a number of new congressional Democrats to go to Washington with him.
-The majority party picked up five seats in the Senate, moving to a 56-40 count, and 251 to 173 in the House, with 11 seats still undecided.
-Four Senate racesin Alaska, Georgia, Minnesota and Oregonare too close to call, though incumbents there hold slight leads.
+The majority party picked up five seats in the Senate, moving to a 56-40 count, and 253 to 173 in the House, with nine seats still undecided.
+Four Senate racesin Alaska, Georgia, Minnesota and Oregonwere too close to call, though incumbents there hold slight leads.

-See our Election Section for continuous election coverage.
+See sister publication Modern Healthcare's Election Section for continuous election coverage.